-How to Insulate Windows for Summer: Beat The Heat!
+How to Insulate Windows for Summer: Keep The Heat Out!

 Nothing is worse than inescapable summer heat.